PT-136

 Fleece hemp pants

-This original fabric is woven in Yamashina, Kyoto, using thick hemp threads for both the warp and weft, and then undergoes a napping process on the surface.
-The napping creates a softness and texture that is more comfortable than typical hemp fabrics, resulting in a finish that feels like it blends seamlessly with the skin.
-After dyeing, the light reflects intricately off the fuzzy surface, creating depth and dimension in the color.
-Hemp is a very strong fiber, yet it becomes even more supple with repeated wear, developing a unique texture the longer it is used.
-For more information on the history of hemp cloth, please refer to the article by Shinichiro Yoshida, director of the Modern Hemp Cloth Research Institute.
-For details on the differences between hemp, ramie, and flax, please refer to the article by BOKEN.
+This original fabric is made using thick hemp threads for both the warp and weft, and is woven in Yamashina, Kyoto, before being brushed on the surface.
+The brushing process gives it a softer texture than regular hemp fabric, creating a texture that feels natural against the skin.
+After dyeing, the fuzzy surface reflects light in complex ways, giving the color a richer, more supple appearance.
+While hemp is an extremely strong fiber, it becomes even more flexible with repeated wear, and the longer it is used, the more its unique texture develops.
+For more information on the history of hemp cloth, please see the article by Shinichiro Yoshida, director of the Early Modern Linen Research Institute , and for more details on the differences between hemp, ramie, and flax, please see the article by Boeken .

-These are wide-leg pants that gently taper towards the hem._ Two large front tucks add volume._ They are not clingy and maintain a comfortable distance from the body, suitable for various body types._ The relatively short length makes them surprisingly easy to style and incorporate into a variety of looks, despite their volume._ The waist can also be adjusted with the hemp cord binding on the inside of the belt.
+These pants have a wide silhouette and a gentle taper towards the hem.
+Two large tucks in the front give them volume.
+They don't cling to the body, so they can be worn comfortably around the body regardless of body type.
+The relatively short length makes them surprisingly easy to coordinate despite their volume, and they can be easily incorporated into a variety of styles.
+The waist size can be adjusted using the hemp braided cord on the back of the belt.

 - Outer Fabric Blend Ratio